 The French initially led the charge, but tropical diseases like malaria and yellow fever killed thousands of workers, and financial mismanagement doomed the effort.
 The U.S. took over in 1904, bringing innovative solutions, like the use of locks and dams, to finally complete the project.

-Modern Construction Technologies and Why it was so Challenging
+Modern Construction Technologies and Why it Was So Challenging

 - The tropical climate and mountainous terrain presented engineering nightmares.